betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 ## What is a Magnetometer? {#magnetometer-explanation}

-A magnetometer is a three-axis device that detects the local strength and direction of the [earth's magnetic field](https://en.wikipedia.org/wiki/Earth%27s_magnetic_field)[^1].
+A magnetometer is a three-axis device that detects the strength and direction of the local [magnetic field](https://en.wikipedia.org/wiki/Earth%27s_magnetic_field)[^1].

-Magnetometer sensors output data on three mutually perpendicular axes: X, Y and Z. The relative relationship between the three axes is typically as follows: if Z is up, and X is forward, Y points left.
+Magnetometer sensors output data on three mutually perpendicular axes: X, Y and Z. The axes are typically configured so that if Z is up, and X is forward, Y points left.
 This is true for the popular QMC5883L.
 However, some magnetometers orient the axes differently.

-For most Mag modules, if the magnetometer has arrows indicating the direction of the X and Y axes on the board, the direction of the Z axis most likely will be:

-- upwards, if the Y axis is 90° to the left of X axis, or
-- downwards, if the Y axis is 90° to the right of the X axis

-When one of the Mag sensor's three axes points directly parallel to a magnetic field line, that axis returns its most positive value, and the other two axes return zero.
-Conversely, when pointing into the opposite direction, the axis returns its most negative value, and the other two axes return zero.
-This is how the user can determine the orientation of the axes in their module.
+When one of the Mag sensor's three axes points directly parallel and to the North of a magnetic field line, that axis returns its most positive value, and the other two axes return zero.
+Conversely, when pointing in the opposite direction, ie to the South end of the field, the same axis returns its most negative value, and the other two axes return zero.
+These raw values can be shown in the Sensors tab using the `MAG_CALIB` debug, and this is how the user can check the orientation of the axes of their module.

 :::caution

 The orientation of the magnetometer on the quad is very important.
 In Betaflight, the data from the magnetometer must be returned as follows:

 - X must point **forward**
 - Y must point **left**
 - Z must point **up**

 Always use the Sensors tab to confirm that the sensor orientation is correct.
-If the Mag is an IST8310, its non-compliant Y axis orientation must be corrected with a custom configuration that rotates the Y axis by 180 degrees.
+If the Mag is an IST8310, its non-compliant Y axis orientation must be corrected with a custom configuration that rotates the Y axis by 180°.

 :::

 <div align="center">